-- Direct to Consumer: Satellite can deliver Internet access to individual homes and businesses that cable and fiber providers cannot reach.
-Usually offered on a subscription basis, satellite Internet brings all the advantages of connectivity, enabling people to send and receive email, shop online, watch videos, take online classes, pay bills, and much more.
-All it takes is a Very Small Aperture Terminal (VSAT) antenna-often called a "dish"-outside the home or business and a modem inside to connect to the computer or other Internet-enabled devices.
-Wi-Fi routers are often used with the VSAT to extend service across several devices throughout the home or business. - Cellular Backhaul: MNOs looking to extend connectivity to subscribers outside the reach of their terrestrial networks can use satellite to backhaul mobile traffic.
+Direct to Consumer - In places where cable and fiber providers cannot reach individual homes and businesses. satellite can deliver Internet access.
+Usually offered on a subscription basis, satellite Internet brings all the advantages of connectivity to people's homes or workplaces, enabling them to send and receive email, shop online, watch videos, take online classes, pay bills and much more.
+All it takes is a VSAT (very small aperture terminal) antenna outside the home or business and a modem inside to connect to the computer or other Internet-enabled devices.
+Wi-Fi routers are often used with the VSAT to extend service throughout the home or business. across several devices.

+Cellular Backhaul - MNOs looking to extend connectivity to subscribers outside the reach of their terrestrial networks can use satellite to "backhaul" mobile traffic.
 This entails the provision of a satellite VSAT and equipment at the cell tower to transmit the mobile traffic by satellite back to the network core.
+Satellite readily backhauls every type of mobile traffic - 2G, 3G, 4G/LTE and even 5G.

+4G/LTE and 5G will not connect everyone.
+In fact, we have all experienced instances where our connection slips to 2G instead of the expected 4G coverage.
+As 4G and 5G networks expand, these gaps will become more prevalent, because the coverage area of a radio base station shrinks the farther it is from the network core.
+Further, with users adapting applications that require faster connections, the available capacity gets used up quickly, creating more strain on the network.
+These gaps or underserved pockets represent a different challenge for policy makers looking at the technology mix to best deliver broadband access to their constituents.
+Here again, satellite is ideal for filling in those gaps with broadband service.

-Satellite readily backhauls every type of mobile traffic-2G, 3G, 4G/LTE, and even 5G. - Community Wi-Fi Hotspots: In places where direct-to-home service may be unaffordable for citizens or unfeasible for providers, shared service can make Internet access available to more people.
-This model entails a satellite VSAT and modem at the community locations, such as a shop, community center, library, or school, along with a Wi-Fi device that extends the signal across a 50- to 100-meter radius, making service available to anyone within range of the Wi-Fi signal.
-Service can then be offered for free or on a pay-per-use basis to consumers with Wi-Fi-enabled devices.
+Community Wi-Fi Hotspots - In places where direct-to-home service may be unaffordable for citizens or unfeasible for providers, shared service can make Internet access available to more people.
+This model entails a satellite VSAT and modem at the location - such as a shop, community center, library or school - along with a Wi-Fi device that extends the signal across a 50- to 100-meter radius, making service available to anyone within range of the Wi-Fi signal, accessible with any Wi-Fi enabled device.
+Service can then be offered for free or on a pay-per-use basis.